White Oak High School (Texas)

-White Oak High School is a public high school located in the city of White Oak, Texas, in Gregg County, United States and classified as a 3A school by the UIL.
+White Oak High School is a public high school located in the city of White Oak, Texas, in Gregg County, United States and classified as a 3A school by the University Interscholastic League (UIL).
 It is a part of the White Oak Independent School District located in west central Gregg County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+The school district includes most of White Oak and a portion of Clarksville City.